A rational look at punishment in dog training

 6. Fluency: How well does he really grasp it?

-If he complies 8 times out of 10 consistently across a few days, it looks like he gets it.
+“So when can I start asking for more?”
+I hear you wonder.
+Here’s how you do it: try it out over a few days.
+If Teddy complies 8 times out of 10 consistently across a few days, it looks like he gets it.
 If not, revisit the previous training step.
 Sounds fairer than chastising him for performing badly on a skill that he does not quite master, doesn’t it?

-This is the Lassie syndrome all over again: we would all love a dog who “gets it” immediately.
-But the majority of dogs are simply not that bright (especially mine… sorry Roger, Bacchus, Oli, etc.).
+The reason we over-demand is the Lassie syndrome again: we would all love a dog who gets it immediately.
+But the thing is, the majority of dogs simply aren’t one-trial learners for the majority of skills.

 7. Extenuating circumstances: motivational state

 If your dog is feeling stressed, distracted, or tired, it will affect his performance.
+Just like it does ours.
+And guess what?
 Stressed, distracted and tired pretty much sums up the mood of most dogs in evening group training lessons.

 So if your dog is facing more challenging circumstances, please cut him some slack and lower your criteria a bit.
-He is not challenging you.
-He is just not coping that well in more tricky settings.
+Don’t just assume he’s being rebellious.
+He is just not coping that well in tricky settings.

 8. Crime scene: Was there even a crime?

-Fair enough, growling is not always motivated by fear, but if it is, chastising your dog will make matters worse.
-Same for aggressive growling.
+Fair enough, growling is not always motivated by fear, but if it is, chastising your dog makes matters worse.
 If your dog growls frequently and you’re at a loss as to why, it might be time to contact a behaviour therapist, rather than attempting to correct the issue yourself.
+You know the drill.
+If you need a bit of help and are around The Hague, I can come over and take a look.

 - Going through a door before us